 Enter a “commit message” in the text box at the top of the dialog and click Commit.

-The fields author and committer of the commit will be the user name of the user that is doing the commit.
+The fields author and committer of the commit will be the username of the user that has logged in the Administration Tool.

 If, to obtain the value of these fields, you want to rely on the GIT configuration of the host where the Virtual DataPort server runs, execute this command from the VQL Shell:

 You do not need to restart to apply this change.